Skip to main content

 Research Staff

-Hannah is a research assistant with the UPSIDE Team.
+Hannah is a project manager on the UPSIDE Team.
 She graduated from UNC-Chapel Hill in 2021 with a bachelor’s degree in Human Development and Family Studies and Psychology with highest honors.
 Hannah is interested in how childhood adversity impacts future behavior and how various factors can promote resilience.
 She plans to apply to clinical psychology Ph.D. programs in hopes of furthering her studies and helping those who have experienced adversity and trauma.
 In her free time, she enjoys hanging out with friends and trying new foods.

 John Pagen – Research Assistant